 Ad Fraud is one of the biggest problems in the Advertising industry.
 Each year it eats up a significant part of ad spending of advertisers.
-(You can read more about an impact of Ad Fraud on an industry here).
 Given the lightning-fast nature of RTB operation — it seems like tailor-made environment for massive fraudulent activity.

 However, with the increased automation of the process and constantly adaptable campaigns — the overall influence of ad fraud is minimized.
 The fact of the matter is — modern fraud detection system cut off the majority of fraudulent sources long before they get into the mix.

 In addition to that, campaign analytics can expose any semblance of suspicious activity (for example, anomalous click-through rate) and take them out of charging due to fraudulence.